DocAdam/adamthepugh/index.md

 #### More about me
 I have a Bachelor’s degree in Journalism with a minor in Communication plus 16 years of technical writing and management experience.
 I’ve worked with APIs, JSON, and code commenting tools.
 I work using Agile methodologies and interact with engineers to deliver helpful online content.
 I am experienced with DITA and use the Oxygen XML Author and Tridion Docs CCMS.

-I'm focused on developing compassionate and kind leaders in the Fintech space.
+I'm focused on developing compassionate and kind leaders.
 To do this well we must: be kind, and do good work.
 That is my leadership philosophy.

 #### [Long Resume](docs/full_resume.md)
 20 years of work history and interesting projects.